gvwilson/fiction/iffy/index.md

 "Sweetie, what's wrong?"

 "They dead!"
 Iffy cried.
-"They all sunk an dead!"
+"They all sunk an' dead!"

 "Oh, sweetie."
 Aunt Naggie hugged her tight, rocking her from side to side.
-"Oh, sweetie..."
+"Oh, sweetie…"
 For a moment Iffy thought she heard another voice say, "I love you so much," but no.